Yunshan-CAI/QuickBite_Delivery/README.md

 - **Spring Cache**: For efficient data retrieval and management within the application.
 - **Lombok**: To reduce boilerplate code.

+## Documentation

+I documented the errors that I think are common in CSDN (https://blog.csdn.net/wenti_baobao/article/details/141617284) in Chinese.
+Hope you find it helpful!

 ## Configuration ⚙️

 ### Redis Configuration

 Ensure that Redis is installed and running.
 The application uses Redis for caching data.
 You need to have Redis up and running for the caching functionalities to work.
+My redis is implemented through a Linux virtual machine.

 ### MyBatis-Plus Configuration